gfunkmonk/deadjournal/_posts/2019-05-22-About-Deadjournal.md

 removal of a law (Section 28) not unlike the one Russia had passed in 2013.
 In the first couple of years after the repeal of Section 28, there was nothing legally to stop me being openly queer, but it still felt like a risk.
 So it was tremendously liberating to be able to be open and be myself on a blog, and not having the sky falling down.
-When I look back at the posts now, it was *that* queer in the grand scheme of things, but it was more so than I remember.
+When I look back at the posts now, it wasn't *that* queer in the grand scheme of things, but it was more so than I remember.
 I was just being myself.

 In other words, me and my blog from 2006 was now breaking the law in Russia from 2016 onwards by just existing.